taufek/dockery/README.md

-# rubydock
+# Dockery
+Docker for Ruby.
 Docker Containers for Ruby Development Enviroment.
 It is heavily inspired by [Laradock](https://github.com/laradock/laradock) project.

 ## Setup Guide